 - It boosts your social life

-Through the habit of becoming more aware of our feelings and thoughts, we can increase social connection, emotional intelligence, be more compassionate and feel less lonely.
+Through the habit of becoming more aware of our feelings and thoughts, we can increase social connection, and emotional intelligence, be more compassionate and feel less lonely.

 - It boosts your self-control